Kiev’s 12 Amazing Sights

 Mariyinsky Park and Palace are located in the heart of the city on the bank of the Dnipro River.
 The Mariyinsky Palace was designed by Bartolomeo Rastrelli and built in 1755.
 It was named after Russian Emperor Alexander II’s wife Mariya, who especially loved the palace and actively participated in the reconstruction of the park in front of it.

-At present, Mariyinsky Palace has a political purpose as the official ceremonial residence of the President of Ukraine (since 2002, the Palace has been under reconstruction).
+At present, Mariyinsky Palace has a political purpose as the official ceremonial residence of the President of Ukraine.
 Walking in Mariyinsky Park, you can see decorative trees (around 80 species, including rare ones), a fountain, a stage in the open air called “Rakushka” (from Ukrainian for “shell”), the Lover’s Bridge traditionally covered with many love locks, and the wonderful views of the Dnipro River.

 Park of Eternal Glory